 Find the average sample using one of three methods.
 The first method is by finding the mean.
 To find the mean, add together all of the samples and divide by the number of samples.

 For example if your samples are 2, 2, 4, 5, 5, 5, 9, 10, 12, add them to get a total of 54.
 Then divide by the number of samples, 9, to calculate a mean of 6.

 The second method of calculating the average is by using median.
 Arrange the samples in order from lowest to highest, and find the middle number.
-From the sample above it would be 5.
+From the example, the median is 5.

 The third method of calculating the average sample is by finding the mode.
 The mode is which ever sample occurs most.
-In the original case 5 occurs 3 times making it the mode.
+In the example, the sample 5 occurs three times, making it the mode.

-If we take the original series: 2, 2, 4, 5, 5, 5, 9, 10, 12 we can calculate the absolute deviation from the mean for each sample since we know that the mean is 6.
-In the same order the absolute deviations of our samples would be 4,4,2,1,1,1,3,4,6.
-We can then take the average of these numbers and calculate the average absolute deviation as 2.888 .
-Which means the average sample is 2.888 from the mean.
+Calculate the average absolute deviation by finding the absolute deviation of each sample and averaging them.
+From the example, calculate the absolute deviation from the mean for each sample.
+The mean is 6.
+In the same order, the absolute deviations of the samples is 4,4,2,1,1,1,3,4,6.
+Take the average of these numbers and calculate the average absolute deviation as 2.888 .
+This means the average sample is 2.888 from the mean.